 There is really no taste difference between thick and thin asparagus.
 It’s a matter of preference if you have one.
 I enjoy both thick and thin types in their own way.

 Place the asparagus inside the air fryer.
 Lay all the stems down in a line trying not to overlap them as much as possible.
 Think about how you would place vegetables on a baking tray while oven roasting them.

 Stacking the asparagus can cause them to not cook evenly since you won’t be shaking the basket during this recipe.

-Sprinkle the garlic salt evenly across the asparagus and add some pepper to taste.
+Sprinkle the garlic salt evenly across the air fryer asparagus and add some pepper to taste.
 Add a little Parmesan cheese on the asparagus to top it off.